Make Your Own Lingerie: How to Make Underwear + Bras

 Sure, learning how to make underwear or how to make your own lingerie might sound like a weird concept, but it is actually one of the best DIY decisions you will ever make.
 There are a lot of things that can go wrong with buying lingerie and underwear at the store.

-Much like all other store-bought clothing, vanity sizing and confusing numbers can really make it hard to find something that fits comfortably.
+Much like all other store-bought clothing, vanity sizing and confusing numbers can really make it hard to find intimates that fit comfortably.
 Unfortunately, ill-fitting undergarments are even more uncomfortable than those too-small pants or too-big tees, because they’re generally much tighter and hug your body.
 Plus, store-bought clothing is insanely expensive!

 There is no reason to buy undies that don’t fit and cost far too much when you can make your own underwear.
 This tell-all guide to sewing lingerie, Make Your Own Lingerie: How to Make Underwear + Bras, is going to change your life.